 If your PCI VGA card devices do not need an IRQ, select Disabled; therefore, an IRQ can be released for the system use.
+The options are: Enabled (Default), Disabled.

 INT Pin 1/2/3/4 Assignment

 This feature allows you to assign the PCI IRQ numbers for PCI slots.
 Selecting the default, Auto, allows the PCI controller to automatically allocate the IRQ numbers.